cakephp/docs/en/appendices/2-3-migration-guide.rst

 ----------

 - :php:meth:`CakePlugin::load()` can now take a new ``ignoreMissing`` option.
-Setting it to true will prevent included file errors when you try to load routes or bootstrap but they don't exist for a plugin.
+Setting it to true will prevent file include errors when you try to load routes or bootstrap but they don't exist for a plugin.
-  So essentially you can now do use the following statement which will load all plugins and routes and bootstrap for whatever plugin it can find::
+  So essentially you can now use the following statement which will load all plugins and their routes and bootstrap for whatever plugin it can find::
   ``CakePlugin::loadAll(array('routes' => true, 'bootstrap' => true, 'ignoreMissing' => true))``